preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/working-with-drafts/using-the workspace/index.rst

 **(This documentation is just started, more will be added soon.)

-You use the tabs when working with the pocess or a process step:
+You use the tabs when working with the process or a process step:

 (Image to be added)